 Note: We recommend to test the deployment with our sample data as the first step.

-python -m venv env & env\Scripts\activate & pip install -r requirements.txt
+requirements.txt fileinputs.py with a text editor and add your InfluxDB Cloud detailspython -m venv env & env\Scripts\activate & pip install -r requirements.txt

 python main.py